elegant-scipy/elegant-scipy/markdown/preface.markdown

 > -- Graeme Simsion, *The Rosie Effect*

-Welcome to Elegant SciPy.
+Welcome to *Elegant SciPy*.
 We’re going to spend rather a lot of time focusing on the “SciPy” bit of the title, so let’s take a moment to reflect on the "Elegant" bit.
 There are plenty of manuals, tutorials and documentation websites out there that describe the SciPy library.
 Elegant SciPy goes further.
-More than just teaching you how to write code that works, we will inspire you to write code that rocks!
+Beyond teaching you how to write code that works, we will inspire you to write code that rocks!

 In The Rosie Effect (hilarious book; go read its prequel [The Rosie Project](https://en.wikipedia.org/wiki/The_Rosie_Project) when you’re done with Elegant SciPy), Graeme Simsion twists the conventions of the word "elegant" around.
-Most would use it to describe the visual simplicity of something or someone stylish or graceful.
-Say, the first iPhone.
+Most would use it to describe the visual simplicity, with style or grace — say, the first iPhone.
-Instead, our hero, Don Tillman, uses a computer algorithm to *define* elegance.
+Instead, *The Rosie Effect* uses a computer algorithm to *define* elegance.
-We hope that you will know exactly what he means after reading this book.
-That you will read or write a piece of elegant code, and feel calmed in the glow of its beauty and grace.
+We hope that you will understand after reading this book: experience a piece of elegant code and feel calmed in the glow of its beauty and grace.
 (Note: the authors may be prone to hyperbole.)
-Perhaps you too will compliment your significant other on how their outfit reminds you of that bit of code you saw in Elegant SciPy...
+Perhaps you, too, will compliment your significant other on how their outfit reminds you of that bit of code you saw in Elegant SciPy...

 So, what makes code elegant?
 Elegant code is a pleasure to read, use and understand because it is: